moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/superset.md

 ## Governance of model on Superset

 The behavior of data policies (e.g., masking) depends on the user who has synced the Superset.
-The policies applied to the user syncing the Superset will be enforced on all users consuming the datasets from that Superset
+The policies applied to the user syncing the Superset will be enforced on all users consuming the datasets from that Superset.